 So often, history textbooks begin with Mesopotamia and the farmers of the Fertile Crescent as the beginning of history.
 It may be true that the beginning of recorded history starts with them, but those early civilizations were hardly the beginning of history.
 This year we seek to go back…WAY back to the very beginning.

-This year’s focus in on Prehistory, Geology and Evolution.
-We are going back in time to learn about the origins of the Earth, and all the wondrous life that has called it home.
+This year’s focus is on Prehistory, Geology, and Evolution.
+We are going back in time to learn about the origins of the Earth and all the wondrous life that has called it home.
 We’ll start at the very beginning and work our way up to the dawn of man.
-We’ll be using the gorgeous full color DK books, Prehistoric Life: The Definitive Visual History of Life on Earth and Evolution: The Human Story as our main spines, as well as several well written books to help us dig deeper into the material.
+We’ll be using the gorgeous full-color DK books, Prehistoric Life: The Definitive Visual History of Life on Earth and Evolution: The Human Story as our main spines, as well as several well-written books to help us dig deeper into the material.